 Improvado Cons

-• Higher entry price point than budget tools like Hevo or Stitch; best suited for mid-market to enterprise budgets ($30K+ annually).
+• Higher entry price point than budget tools like Hevo or Stitch; built for mid-market and enterprise budgets.

 • Marketing-centric design means it's less optimized for non-marketing use cases.
 Operational databases, IoT data, and log analytics are examples.
 Fivetran or Airbyte may be better fits for these needs.